-- Some children with SEND will be issued with home/school diaries to be used as a means for regular communication. - Parents will be invited to two Parents Meetings annually. - Parents will be invited to a meeting with the school SENDCO annually. - Parents will be invited to meet with class teachers in September to set targets for 'Pupil Profiles' and collaborate for provision for the year ahead. - Annual reviews will be completed for children who have an Educational Health Care Plan. - Parents of children with SEND may be invited to attend meetings with school and other services where appropriate for the child's development. - Parents may request meetings with class teachers and the school SENDCO where they feel this is needed.
+- Some children with SEND will be issued with home/school diaries to be used as a means for regular communication. - Parents will be invited to two Parents Meetings with the class teacher annually.

+- Parents will be invited to a meeting with the school SENDCo annually as part of a pupil centred review. - Annual reviews will be completed for children who have an Educational Health Care Plan. - Parents of children with SEND may be invited to attend meetings with school and other services where appropriate for the child's development. - Parents may request meetings with class teachers and the school SENDCo where they feel this is needed. - Reports will be sent home termly to parents to review progress made during intervention groups.

-How are targets for individual pupil with SEND identified and set?
+How are targets for individual pupils with SEND identified and set?

 Targets for pupils receiving SEND Support are set at the start of each new year.
-Parents will be invited to work along side the class teacher to identify individual targets to be set with relevant and purposeful interventions put in place to work towards achieving these targets.
+Parents will be invited to work alongside the class teacher to identify individual targets to be set with relevant and purposeful interventions put in place to work towards achieving these targets.
 The children will also be asked to comment on their targets and make suggestions where appropriate.
-These targets will be monitored termly by the class teacher and SENDCO and amendments may be made where appropriate.
+These targets will be monitored termly by the class teacher and SENDCo and amendments may be made where appropriate.
 Some targets may remain for longer than one term.
 Targets are often taken from gaps in learning shown through B squared assessment scores.